- NDIS (National Disability Insurance Scheme)

 Engagement Hub aka St Kilda 101

-Prahran Mission is very pleased to announce that our Engagement Hub (101 Carlisle St, St Kilda) has finished its major and most necessary internal refurbishment, thanks to funding from the State Government and St Kilda Parish Mission.
+Uniting Prahran is very pleased to announce that our Engagement Hub (101 Carlisle St, St Kilda) has finished its major and most necessary internal refurbishment, thanks to funding from the State Government and St Kilda Parish Mission.

 Location: 101 Carlisle Street (cnr Chapel Street), St Kilda